xphobiadev/Oxford/MOBILE_MENU_CONTACT_FIX.md

    - X icon should be visible and clickable
    - Menu should overlay page content properly
    - Theme toggle should remain visible next to menu icon
+   - **All 7 navigation items should be visible** (including "Contact" at the bottom)

 2. **Test interaction:**
    - Click menu links → menu should close automatically
    - Click theme toggle → should work without closing menu
    - Scroll page with menu open → menu should stay fixed at top
+   - **Scroll within menu** → should scroll smoothly if items exceed viewport height

+3. **Test all navigation items:**
+   - Verify Home, About Us, Our Campuses, All Languages visible
+   - Verify Reviews, Our Team visible
+   - **Verify Contact link is visible and clickable** (bottom of menu)

 ### Contact Page
 1. **Test on devices ≤768px width:**